Lisette Stenberg

 Caroline Lisette (Maria Elisabet) Stenberg (23 October 1770 in Stockholm or Gothenburg – 18 June 1847 in Vänersborg) was a Swedish stage actress, singer and pianist.
 She was a popular stage celebrity artist in Gustavian era Stockholm, and a star of the Stenborg Theatre.
-She was not only an actor but also a singer and a musician, and played piano forte between the acts.
+She was not only an actress but also a singer and a musician, and played piano forte between the acts.

 Life

 Lisette Stenberg was born under the name Maria Elisabet Stenberg as the daughter of a custom inspector in Gothenburg, the narrative of her background was that she had initially ran away from home with a lover, and when she was abandoned by him and her family would not accept her back, she took employment as the theater out of necessity: "Abandoned by her family, betrayed by her lover, the theatre became her only refuge, and in her despair she vowed to become the most extravagant actress that ever existed.
 Unfortunately, she kept her promise all to well."